International Capital Budgeting Institute

 301.02 – The statement of current position must include the following data points:

-· Name of Individual preparing the report and date of report
+- Name of Company preparing the report and date of report

-· Summary table of components disclosing (normally by category) component name, estimated remaining life, and estimated current or future cost
+- Summary table of components disclosing (normally by category) component name and estimated current cost.

-· Summary table of components excluded from the funding plan, or reference to excluded components listed in “component analysis” disclosures
+- Summary table of components excluded from the funding plan, or a reference to excluded components listed in “component analysis” disclosures

 301.04 – The summary expenditure table must disclose, by major component or category, the expenditures each year of the forecast period.
 This summary may be limited to 10 years, or may display the entire 30-year period.
 This table may be displayed on an individual component basis if the number of components is not significantly different from the number of categories.